ryan-rashidian/qemy/README.md

 Ideas:

+- Cover all the basic metrics, ratios, etc. (e.g. Sharpe, PE, PEG, etc.)
 - Stock screening and filtering.
 - IFRS filing support in SEC_Filings parser and currency conversion.
 - "Modes" - or organized sub-sections within the CLI for plots, models, etc.
+- sklearn model that is trained on valuation data -> makes predictions and evaluates.

 Note (2025-06-03):